Use the Lexology Navigator tool compare answers in this article with those for 20+ other jurisdictions.

 For details see "Guidance on domestic effects in merger control", published by the FCO in September 2014.
 The document is available in English on the FCO's website at www.bundeskartellamt.de.

-Joint ventures What types of joint venture are caught by the legislation?
-A joint venture must be notified to the Federal Cartel Office (FCO) irrespective of whether it is set up as a full-function or a non-full function joint venture.
+A joint venture must be notified to the FCO irrespective of whether it is set up as a full-function or a non-full function joint venture.
 Instead, the general rules on the notion of concentration and thresholds apply.
 Accordingly, every creation of a joint venture or transfer of shares in a joint venture resulting in two or more shareholders holding 25% or more of the shares or voting rights constitutes a joint venture and is deemed a concentration of the parent undertakings on the markets in which the joint venture is active.

 If the parent companies are competitors, joint ventures may also be reviewed by the FCO as restrictive practices (Section 1 of the Act against Restraint on Competition).
 This is sometimes done in a separate administrative procedure which is not subject to the strict time limits of the merger control regime.
 This may lead to a situation where the transaction is cleared under the merger control procedure but subsequently blocked under the general cartel prohibition.